-2.7 Can I prevent a tenant from having a pet?
+2.7 Am I allowed to have a pet?

 It depends.
 Under the RTA, any "no pets" provision in a tenancy agreement is void.

 However, a condominium corporation's governing documents may restrict or prohibit pets in the condo community.
 For example, your condominium corporation's governing documents may contain provisions that: